Souzy Kasseya: 1973–1982: Solo breakthrough, European relocation, Africa Now, and collaborations

 While based in Paris, Kaseya joined forces with Assi Kapela, Bopol Mansiamina, and Empompo Loway to work with M'pongo Love and her band Tsheke Tsheke Love.
 There, he met Tshala Muana, who was then a dancer and backing vocalist.
 He composed and arranged several of M'pongo Love's songs, including "Rebe", "Destinée", "Ah Mony", and "Yoko".
 At the same time, he collaborated with Sam Mangwana, who supported the production of his 1980 debut solo album, Africa Now.
 The album blended Congolese rumba, mutuashi, soul, funk, and pop influences and featured musicians Aladji Touré (bass), Jimmy Mvondo Mvele (guitar), Jules Kamga (guitar), Ben's Belinga (saxophone), and Jerry Manga (trumpet).
 Produced by Productions Balafon and distributed by WEA West Africa (Warner–Elektra–Atlantic), Africa Now was described by Jeannot Ne Nzau Diop as showcasing Kaseya's "distinctive personal style and passion for musical exploration".
 That same year, he represented Zaire at a major African music festival, which led to a continental tour that eventually brought him to Abidjan, where he promoted Africa Now and examined the evolution of Zairean music in West Africa, where many of his contemporaries had relocated.
 Although Africa Now fell short of commercial expectations, it proved to be his pursuit of cross-genre experimentation.

-In Abidjan, Kaseya collaborated with fellow Congolese musicians Lokassa Ya M'Bongo, Nyboma Mwan'dido (later of Kékélé), Théo Blaise Kounkou, and Ange Lino, contributing to the revitalization of the soukous genre.
+In Abidjan, Kaseya collaborated with fellow Congolese musicians Lokassa Ya M'Bongo, Nyboma Mwan'dido (later of Kékélé), Théo Blaise Kounkou, and Ange Lino, which these collaborations contributing to the revitalization of soukous.
 He later recorded his second studio album, Mami-Wata, in Lomé, which was released in 1982 by Papa-Disco in the Ivory Coast.
 He reunited with Tshala Muana in Lomé, and the two decided to collaborate.
 Kaseya composed and arranged several of her early songs, including "Amina", "Ndeka ya Samuel", and "Koumba".